Sourcemap Explorer

 Let Sourcemap Explorer do all of it

-The extension's Stack tab runs this across every bundle on the page, deduplicates packages across chunks, extracts versions from every embedded `package.json`, and reports both known libraries (matched to fingerprint rules) and ad-hoc packages (validated against the npm registry before showing).
+The extension's Stack tab runs this entire pipeline across every bundle on the page, deduplicates packages across chunks, extracts versions from every embedded `package.json`, validates names against the npm registry, and reports both known libraries (matched to Wappalyzer-style fingerprint rules) and ad-hoc packages (everything else, surfaced as 'libraries detected from sourcemap').
+Click a row and you can see the originating chunk plus the source path that produced the detection.
+The whole thing takes a few seconds on a page that would have taken twenty minutes by hand.

 Real-world example